Egyptians: Demographics

 Egyptians in neighboring countries face additional challenges.
 Over the years, abuse, exploitation and/or ill-treatment of Egyptian workers and professionals in the Arab states of the Persian Gulf, Iraq and Libya have been reported by the Egyptian Human Rights Organization and different media outlets.
 Arab nationals have in the past expressed fear over an "'Egyptianization' of the local dialects and culture that were believed to have resulted from the predominance of Egyptians in the field of education" (see also Egyptian Arabic – Geographics).

 A Newsweek article in 2008 featured Egyptian citizens objecting to a prudish "Saudization" of their culture due to Saudi Arabian petrodollar-flush investment in the Egyptian entertainment industry.
-Twice Libya was on the brink of war with Egypt due to mistreatment of Egyptian workers and after the signing of the peace treaty with Israel.
+On two occasions, Libya was on the brink of war with Egypt due to mistreatment of Egyptian workers and after the signing of the peace treaty with Israel.
 When the Gulf War ended, Egyptian workers in Iraq were subjected to harsh measures and expulsion by the Iraqi government and to violent attacks by Iraqis returning from the war to fill the workforce.

 History

 Ancient Egypt

+The Narmer Palette depicts the unification of the Two Lands.

+Limestone head of an early Egyptian king, The Petrie Museum.
+Modern scholars have considered the stone bust to depict an Early Dynastic or Old Kingdom pharaoh.

 Ancient Egypt saw a succession of thirty dynasties spanning three millennia.
 During this period, Egyptian culture underwent significant development in terms of religion, arts, language, and customs.

 Egypt fell under Hyksos rule in the Middle Bronze Age.
 The native nobility managed to expel the conquerors by the Late Bronze Age, thereby initiating the New Kingdom.
 During this period, the Egyptian civilization rose to the status of an empire under Pharaoh Thutmose III of the 18th Dynasty.
 It remained a super-regional power throughout the Amarna Period as well as during the 19th and 20th dynasties (the Ramesside Period), lasting into the Early Iron Age.

 Egyptian peasants harvesting papyrus, as depicted in the tomb of Sennutem, dating from the 13th to 11th centuries BCE.

 A wall painting showing female dancers, as depicted in the Tomb of Dancers in Thebes, dating from the 18th to 16th century BC.

 The Bronze Age collapse that had afflicted the Mesopotamian empires reached Egypt with some delay, and it was only in the 11th century BC that the Empire declined, falling into the comparative obscurity of the Third Intermediate Period of Egypt.
 The 25th Dynasty of Nubian rulers was again briefly replaced by native nobility in the 7th century BC, and in 525 BC, Egypt fell under Persian rule.

 Egypt fell under Greek control after Alexander the Great's conquest in 332 BC.
 The Late Period of ancient Egypt is taken to end with his death in 323 BC.
 The Ptolemaic dynasty ruled Egypt from 305 BC to 30 BC and introduced Hellenic culture to Egyptians.
 4,000 Celtic mercenaries under Ptolemy II had even attempted an ambitious but doomed coup d'état around the year 270 BC.